anirban-code-to-live/my_first_git_project/git.md

     `git clean -f -d`
  - To Print out the list of files and directories which will be removed (dry run) `git clean -n -d`

+ ### Revert Commit
+ - To revert the any particular commit with a commit_id, run the following command:
+    `git revert <commit_id>`
+ - To revert the last two commits, run the following command:
+    `git revert HEAD~2..HEAD`